puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

 # TITLE

-2.2: short title for the CVE
+2.2: short title for the CVE, in case the description is very long.

 # NOTES